Alpha Matte (Base64)#

 Fields#

-• alpha_base64 (string) - The alpha matte encoded as Base64 grayscale PNG.
-White pixels (255) represent fully opaque areas, black (0) represents transparent, and gray values represent partial transparency.
+• alpha_base64 (string) — The alpha matte as a Base64-encoded grayscale PNG.
+White (255) = fully opaque, black (0) = fully transparent, gray values = partial transparency.

 Error Responses#